 Before Intravenous Anesthesia Sedation

-- DO NOT eat or drink (including no water, no ice, no gum) for eight hours prior to the surgery.
+- DO NOT eat or drink ANYTHING (including no water, no ice, no gum) for eight hours prior to the surgery.

 - DO NOT smoke for at least 48 hours before surgery.
 Ideally, cut down or stop smoking as soon as possible prior to the day of surgery.
 Smoking is scientifically proven to cause dry socket, infection and osteomyelitis (bone death) due to the literal burning of the site and lack of oxygen supply.
 Smoking is a major contributor to surgical failure.

 - DO NOT drink alcohol for at least 48 hours prior to surgery.
 It will interfere with the safety of your intravenous sedation and dehydration status.

 - DO NOT wear lipstick or excessive makeup on the day of surgery

 - DO NOT wear nail polish on the day of surgery.

 - A responsible adult with a valid drivers license must accompany the patient to the office, remain in the office during the procedure, and drive the patient home.

 - The patient should not drive a vehicle or operate any machinery for 24 hours following anesthesia.